Nuwn/Patric.Keisala.Rw2_tenta/README.md

 #### 4. To display the style-guide navigate to 'http://127.0.0.1/atomic-docs-master/atomic-core'

 ## TESTING with Visual Regression Testing
-#### 1. in root folder type "npm run reference", and then "npm run test"
+#### 1. in root folder type "npm run reference", and then "npm run test", will show difference between autoprefixed css and without

 ## TESTING with Gulp-Louis
 #### not implemented